Recycling e-waste and other hazardous materials

 Using Earth 911 and search by zip code to find locations that accept and recycle more than 350 products and materials, using Earth 911, one of North America’s most extensive recycling databases.
 Or, dial 1-800-CLEANUP

-How to Recycle (or dispose of) Large Appliances A refrigerator or large appliance requires a $10 large item sticker and a call to Vogel Disposal, 724-625-1511 for a special pickup.
-Please review requirements for Freon™ removal
+How to Recycle or dispose of Large Appliances A refrigerator or large appliance, with FreonTM or refrigerant removed, requires a $10 large item sticker and a call to Vogel Disposal, 724-625-1511 for a special pickup.
+Please review requirements for Freon™ removal It MUST be removed before scheduling pickup.

 Effective January 24, 2013, Pennsylvania’s Covered Device Recycling Act enacted a ban on the disposal of electronic items because of the health and safety impacts of hazardous materials associated with them.
 Items covered under the Act cannot be disposed of in landfills.
 Banned items include televisions, desktop or notebook computer, computer monitor, server, computer peripherals such as mice, keyboard, printer, scanner, and other devices with input or output from the computer.
 These items are not collected at the curb by our trash hauler.
 Batteries, ink and toner cartridges, motor oil, and many home and garden products also contain ingredients that are harmful to the environment and should not be thrown away in the regular trash.